rahulv07/Clima-TheWeatherApp/README.md

 ## Features:
 - Displays the weather data of current location.
-- Able to display the **temperature, wind speed, humidity, atmospheric pressure**.
+- Able to display the **temperature, wind speed, humidity, and atmospheric pressure**.
 - Displays a picture that matches the current weather of the location.
-- Able to search various cities around the world and display the weather data those cities.
+- Able to search various cities around the world and display the weather data of those cities.

 ## Screenshots